mozilla-l10n/gaia-l10n/lt/README.txt

-This directory contains the as locale for Firefox OS.
+This directory contains the lt locale for Firefox OS.
 For English files, see https://hg.mozilla.org/gaia-l10n/en-US/